 La Conner landmarks include the much-photographed Rainbow Bridge.
 Its burnt-orange color distinguishes it from any bridge in the Northwest.
 If you look carefully you can see it from Highway 20 driving from Burlington to Anacortes.
 The bridge leads to the Swinomish Indian Reservation and the private community of Shelter Bay where homeowners lease their land from the Swinomish Tribe.
 Quiet roads, a private marina, tennis courts, community center, and easy access to Skagit Bay are just a few of the reasons people call this quaint and peaceful part of Skagit County home.

 Museum of Northwest Art

 A one of a kind gallery awaits you at the Museum of Northwest Art (MoNA).
 The museum originally opened in 1981 under the direction of Art Hupy, a local photographer.
 With the help of a legion of volunteers and support from famed local artists, the Museum was moved from the 2nd floor of the Gaches Mansion to its current home on 1st Street.
 MoNA has been showcasing NW art to thousands of people each year with new exhibits and events around every corner.
-Do not miss the 2010 Art Auction on June 19th.
-This annual fundraiser will feature over 300 works of art and is MoNA’s primary fundraiser.
-For more information, please visit www.museumofnorthwestart.com.
+For more information, please visit www.monamuseum.org.

-Located in the Gaches Mansion, the La Conner Quilt & Textile Museum is the only museum of its kind in Washington State.
+Located in the Gaches Mansion, the Pacific Northwest Quilt & Fiber Arts Museum is the only museum of its kind in Washington State.
 Established in 1997, the museum includes three stories of displays along with Victorian-era furnishings.
 With two new exhibits opening every three months and a rotation of quilts from their personal collection, there is always something new to see at the La Conner Quilt & Textile Museum.
 For more information, please visit www.laconnerquilts.com.

 Skagit County Historical Museum